hunter-sacky/3033_GroupProject/README.md

 	increased logging capability for the server.
 #Commit 6:
 	Removed testing modules and older parts of the project that weren't necessary.
+#Commit 7:
+	Added authorization functionality for both commands and files.